mertyGit/SIL/README.md

 ## Building
 Its just a bunch of .c and .h files.
 Just compile & link them together with your own "main.c" program - or what you have - .
 See Makefile and examples directory how to do that if you are not sure.
 Only include one of the "...display.c" files for the target environment.
-Didn't try it in any IDE, I just used to program it in WSL2, linux in windows on the commandline.
+Didn't try it in any IDE, I just used to program it in linux, MSYS2 for windows and Homebrew on mac on the commandline.
 At this moment, the following environments are supported:

-* winGDIdisplay.c : Windows 64bit (might work with 32bit too) environment, using WIN32 API and "plain old" GDI interface
+* winGDIdisplay.c : (target for examples: 'make gdi') Windows 64bit (might work with 32bit too) environment, using WIN32 API and "plain old" GDI interface.
+Therefore uses GDI dll that (still) comes with every windows version.

-* winSDLdisplay.c : Windows 64bit (might also work with other environments SDL is ported to) SDL will give you hardware acceleration.
-All layers will be placed as separate textures in videoram, making updating much, much faster.
+* SDLdisplay.c : (target for examples: 'make winsdl''make macsdl' or 'make lnxsdl') SDL will give you hardware acceleration.
+All layers will be placed, and being tracked, as separate textures in videoram, making updating much, much faster.
+Dragging and moving layers is a breeze if you have some kind of GPU being utilized by SDL.
+The only bottle neck is pushing updated layers/textures to your video card.
+Also SDL will work on linux, windows and mac environments (including intel, ARM or M1).
+Make sure you have the latest SDL2 libraries and developer files installed and the compiler is able to find them.
+On windows, make sure SDL2.dll is located in path of program.

 * x11display.c : Linux X-Windows environment.
 I used to write a lot of programs using XLib profesionally.
-Now I'm remembered why I hated it that much.
+Now I'm remembered why I hated it that much.If you want more speed, switch to linux SDL combination.
+With newest SDL2, even works with wayland.
+Be aware of nasty bugs in displayhandling of microsoft if you use out-of-the-box WSL2 though..

 * lnxFBdisplay.c : Using Framebuffer of linux environment (/dev/fb and /dev/event2 (touchscreen) should be present), like raspberry PI.
 Saves the unneeded overhead of X Windows

+See Makefile in examples directory for parameters you could use for your environment.
+Be aware of different filelocations for for instance SDL, Windows or X11 libraries.

 Use the directive -D SIL_LIVEDANGEROUS to throw away guardrails and speed up your program if you dare to run with no-checking on uninitialized structs, out of bound arrays and NULL pointers.
 My code will work, but does yours ? ... 🤞

 ## Examples

 Check the examples directory and use 'make' to create the example programs.
-For different platforms use 'make gdi' (default) for standaard Windows environments, 'make sdl' for windows + SDL2 library/DLL , x11 for linux, fb for linux/Raspberry PI without the need of X Windows.
+For different platforms use 'make gdi' for windows+gdi, 'make winsdl''make macsdl''make lnxsdl' for using SDL for the appropiate platforms, 'make x11' for linux, 'make fb' for barebones linux + framebuffer.

 "Combine" :